-I had reasoned this out in my mind, there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other. — Harriet Tubman, escaped slave, conductor on the Underground Railroad
+I had reasoned this out in my mind, there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other. — Harriet Tubman, conductor on the Underground Railroad

 The children learn that love calls us to be courageous and to take action in the face of evil.
 They will apply this learning to their own lives in a role play activity which focuses on the bystander—a person who witnesses injustice or unkindness.
-Participants will learn that slaves used code songs to communicate escape plans and, in the metaphor of following the stars as our guide, they learn the song, "Follow the Drinking Gourd," which refers to using the Big Dipper to find the North Star and travel north toward freedom.
+Participants will learn that enslaved people used code songs to communicate escape plans and, in the metaphor of following the stars as our guide, they learn the song, "Follow the Drinking Gourd," which refers to using the Big Dipper to find the North Star and travel north toward freedom.

 This session will benefit from a leader comfortable with singing and song-leading.